HackThisSite/CTF-Writeups/2017/EasyCTF/Security Through Obscurity/README.md

 ```

 In discussion with Neptunia, the challenge creator, I found out this was actually an unintended solution,
- and this solution reduced the point value from I think 500 points,
+ and this solution reduced the point value from 500 points (iirc),
  to this current 150.

-The intended solution involved learning what cryptosystem this is through google, and from there figuring out its decrypt.
+The intended solution involved learning what cryptosystem this is through google, and from there figuring out its decrypt function.

-A link for help given post-CTF on this cryptosystem is:
+A link for the cryptosystem given post-CTF on this cryptosystem is:
  https://www.di.ens.fr/~stern/data/St63.pdf